achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 ## Features

-- Feature 1: [Data Acquisition Methods: Acquires numbers and names of experts and factors and Gathers evaluation matrix values from each expert.]
+- **Feature 1**: [Data Acquisition Methods: Acquires numbers and names of experts and factors and Gathers evaluation matrix values from each expert.]
-- Feature 2: [Matrix Generation Steps: Computes the "direct-influence matrix Z", Generates the "normalized direct-influence matrix X", Creates the "total-influence matrix T" and Produces an "influential Relation Map IRM".]
+- **Feature 2**: [Matrix Generation Steps: Computes the "direct-influence matrix Z", Generates the "normalized direct-influence matrix X", Creates the "total-influence matrix T" and Produces an "influential Relation Map IRM".]
-- Feature 3: [Output Presentation Methods: Presents outputs in various formats, including graphical representations. and Provides options to generate Excel documents.]
+- **Feature 3**: [Output Presentation Methods: Presents outputs in various formats, including graphical representations. and Provides options to generate Excel documents.]
-- Feature 3: [Integration and Flexibility: Designed for integration into Python-based programs and Implements the DEMATEL method comprehensively, ensuring accuracy and completeness.]
+- **Feature 3**: [Integration and Flexibility: Designed for integration into Python-based programs and Implements the DEMATEL method comprehensively, ensuring accuracy and completeness.]

 ## Installation